NullVoxPopuli/emberconf-2023-resources/resources/pages/primitives/index.md

 Components are not primitives.

--
--Components used to be primitives when they were associated with a wrapping div.
+Components used to be primitives way back when they were associated with a wrapping div.
 - Components abstracted an element
-   - modifiers do this now -- lifecycle, required element
+- modifiers do this now -- the lifecycle, the required element
-	- + ...attributes
+- ...attributes

--Components are tool for refactoring
+Components are a tool for refactoring
 - a place for tracked state to live or be injected in to
+- there are also other tools for refactoring which can serve similar purposes and sometimes more focused purposes

 They wrappers of the primitives.
-Components wrap one or more
+- Components wrap one or more
   values, functions, modifiers, elements, and resources and components cannot alone, without these primitives.

-However each of the primitives can be used and defined in isolation.
+The main thing is that each of the primitives can be used and defined in isolation.
 -->

 ---